By Sorsa Editorial

 u = q["user"]

-For brand monitoring, this is where I would start.
-Comments are noisy, retweets are anonymous votes, but a quote from a 200K-follower journalist or a competing exec is exactly the kind of signal that should trigger a Slack alert.
-A common pattern is to set a threshold (e.g., quoter follower count > 50K, or quoter is on a curated industry list) and route those quotes into a review channel.
+For brand monitoring, this is the right place to start.
+A quote from a 200k-follower journalist or a competing executive is exactly the kind of signal that should trigger a Slack alert.
+A common pattern is a threshold (quoter follower count above 50k, or quoter on a curated industry list) that routes those quotes into a review channel for a live monitoring workflow.

 python